DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

 ### Account
 * Account `object`: Configuration data for an Ad Exchange buyer account.
+  * applyPretargetingToNonGuaranteedDeals `boolean`: When this is false, bid requests that include a deal ID for a private auction or preferred deal are always sent to your bidder.
+When true, all active pretargeting configs will be applied to private auctions and preferred deals.
+Programmatic Guaranteed deals (when enabled) are always sent to your bidder.
   * bidderLocation `array`: Your bidder locations that have distinct URLs.
     * items `object`
       * bidProtocol `string`: The protocol that the bidder endpoint is using.
 OpenRTB protocols with prefix PROTOCOL_OPENRTB_PROTOBUF use proto buffer, otherwise use JSON.
 Allowed values: